-The present public consultation is an opportunity to initiate or pursue discussions with stakeholders, in particular on the assumptions made for the analyses, on the methodologies used and on the preliminary list of mitigation measures.
-Based on this, an update of the impact analyses might be performed and the mitigation measures will be further developed.
-The results will be subject to a -2nd public consultation, planned on the 1st of October.
-Based on the formal feedack from the stakeholders, the final report of the 2020 study will be delivered by the end of 2020the year.
+The present public consultation is an opportunity to pursue discussions with stakeholders on the mitigation measures.
+Based on the formal feedack from the stakeholders, the final report of the 2020 study will be delivered by the end of the year.